AI as a Platform for New Products

 Artificial intelligence is reaching into more complex areas of decision making, including product innovation.
 In this Arthur D. Little bootcamp, powered by Cutter Consortium, you'll discover the lessons that one organization learned about using AI as a platform for new product development.

 Applying the business school-style case study method, Prof. Darren Meister will lead you through the story of Jim Martin, Director of Global Creative Intelligence at McCormick & Company, Inc., the multinational flavors and spices company.
-By following Martin's journey to examine how McCormick could roll out using AI in the company’s product development initiatives, you'll discover why and how this path could benefit your organization.
+By following Martin's journey to examine how McCormick could roll out using AI in the company’s product development initiatives — via the case and also directly from Jim Martin, who will join Prof. Meister on the first day of this bootcamp — you'll discover why and how this path could benefit your organization.
 You'll learn:

 - Ways to instill trust on the part of product developers in AI findings